webplatform/docs/tutorials/using_cors/index.md

 The Access-Control-Allow-Credentials header works in conjunction with the [[#withCredentials|withCredentials property]] on the XmlHttpRequest2 object.
 Both these properties must be set to <code>true</code> in order for the CORS request to succeed.
 If .withCredentials is <code>true</code>, but there is no <code>Access-Control-Allow-Credentials</code> header, the request will fail (and vice versa).

-Its recommended that you don’t set this header unless you are sure you want cookies to be included in CORS requests.
+It's recommended that you don’t set this header unless you are sure you want cookies to be included in CORS requests.

 <code>Access-Control-Expose-Headers</code> (optional) - The XmlHttpRequest2 object has a getResponseHeader() method that returns the value of a particular response header.
 During a CORS request, the getResponseHeader() method can only access simple response headers.
 Simple response headers are defined as follows: